What Local Offices Can I Run for?

 A screenshot of the Marion County website in Oregon

-The Departments tab leads to all the different department pages, which contain information about the personnel from each department.
+The Departments tab leads to all the department pages, which contain information about the personnel from each department.
 For example, if you click on the Board of Commissions link, you’ll find contact information for everyone on the board.

 USA.gov has directories for federal, state, and local elected officials